MarcAzar/BipBuffer/README.md

 buffer.decommit(2)  # Mark first two parts of the block as free

 block:
-  bloc = buffer.read # The block should now contain only the last two values assert bloc[0] == 218
+  var bloc = buffer.read # The block should now contain only the last two values assert bloc[0] == 218
   assert bloc[1] == 56
 ```